top of page

 Night-before-crossing campground meet-up in a Washington state campground

-Lead vehicle traveling with a Garmin InReach for critical communication via satellite
+Lead vehicle traveling with a ZOLEO for critical communication via satellite

 Two-way radios to communicate among each vehicle